mercurius-js/mercurius/docs/custom-directive.md

 directive @redact(find: String) on FIELD_DEFINITION
 ```

 According to the graphql specs the directive can be applied in multiple locations.
-See the list on https://spec.graphql.org/October2021/#sec-Type-System.Directives.
+See the list on [the GraphQL spec page](https://spec.graphql.org/October2021/#sec-Type-System.Directives).

 ## Transformer